lokapal-xyz/education/content/howtodao/01-dao-design/Governance-Architectures/Modular-vs-Monolithic.md

 ---

 ### **Modular Contract Design**
 A modular approach breaks governance logic into multiple independent or semi-independent smart contracts that interact with each other.
-These modules can include core contracts, access control layers, voting mechanisms, treasury management, and external governance extensions.
+These modules can include core contracts, access control layers, voting mechanisms, treasury management, and governance extensions.

 #### **Benefits:**
 - **Flexibility**: Individual components can be updated or replaced without affecting the entire system.